The Best Android Phones – Spring 2019

 Just generally speaking, the camera takes incredible photos, with Google’s HDR+ software showing better results than ever before.
 If you’re buying a Pixel 3, you know you’re getting an excellent camera.
 But Google didn’t stop there; instead, they chose to build in a series of software tweaks and improvements that are destined to help you take better and more interesting shots.
 Top Shot, for example, allows you to select the best version of your photo, in case someone blinks or accidentally makes a strange face.
 Motion Auto Focus allows you to track an object as it moves throughout the frame, keeping it in focus along the path.
 And Super Res Zoom is designed to be a better digital zoom than ever before, even if it doesn’t measure up to what we’ve seen from other cameras’ telephoto lenses.

 In case you can’t tell, the Pixel 3 remains a phone to buy for the software, not so much the hardware.
 Though Google certainly stepped it up this year, the premiere reason to buy a Pixel device is because of Google’s excellent software features.
 From running Android 9 Pie and keeping up to date with software updates as they roll out, to offering advanced features like call screening to help avoid spam calls, the software on the Pixel 3 is nearly unbeatable.
-And good news for those who bought Pixel 2s: plenty of these options, including some of the camera trickery, will eventually show up on your device.
+And good news for those who bought Pixel 2s: plenty of these options, including some of the camera trickery, have rolled out to those devices as well.

 - Unbeatable smartphone camera